H1ghBre4k3r/dependory/README.md

 }
 ```

-Note, that the injection in the constructor of the decorated classes will still happen.
+**Note**: The injection in the constructor of the decorated classes will still happen.

 ### Custom Registry